B.Sc. Physical Education & Sports Science

 c) FAW Trust – I have helped to write, develop and deliver the UEFA/FAW Trust A Youth Licence (Level 4) and have previously acted as coach educator and mentor at Levels 3 and 4.
 I am currently supervising research projects partially funded through the WFT.

 d) Sports Coach UK (SCUK), UK Sport, and Sport Wales – I have helped to develop and deliver modules on the organisations’ coach education and development programmes.
 Specifically, the modules have been based on elite coach development through reflective practice.

 e) Golf Union of Wales (GUW) – I am currently supervising neophyte practitioners who are providing support the GUW’s development squads.
 I am also supervising a research project that aims to improve the development pathways of the GUW’s coaches.

 My research interests focus on the development of professional practice in different disciplines, specifically sport coaching and sport psychology.
 These interests include examining the value of, and improving, education and development pathways.
 I am particularly interested in reflective practice and the potential it has for developing effective practice and facilitating human flourishing.
 More recently, I have become interested in researching the development of life skills through sport and the psychology of performance in coaches and athletes alike focusing on mental health and well-being.

-I have presented papers at over 50 national and international conferences and conducted three key note presentations:
+I have conducted over 50 presentations at national and international conferences and as well as three key note presentations:

 i.
 Cropley, B. (2013).
 Modern trends in coach education: Becoming accountable to the profession.
 Presented at the FAW National Football Coaches Conference, Cardiff, UK.